 It’s easy to add with our built-in GigSalad integration.
 You can also add a GigSalad Review feature to show off all the great reviews you get from fans and clients.

 Using the guidelines above you can set up a pro website of your own.
 Our pianist website templates make it easy to design a high-class website that’s all your own!
 For more inspiration you can check out our sample musician sites and our blog for other superb website templates.
+If you need a bit more guidance, check out our free online guide How to make a website for your music.

 Build a stunning band website and store in minutes